 GSK Bear Case -

-One analyst has rated GSK plc with a "strong sell" recommendation, indicating concerns about the company's future performance.
+One research analyst has rated GSK plc with a "sell" rating, which may indicate potential concerns about the stock's future performance.

 -